-The most common reason for basil drooping is because it is not pruned often enough.
+The most common reason for basil drooping is that it is not pruned often enough.
 Basil should be pruned every 2 weeks, to 6-8 inches to prevent it from drooping and maintain a productive plant.
 Basil can also droop due to, too much fertilizer and not enough sunlight.

 A regularly pruned basil plant produces more leaves then basil that is allowed to grow higher the 8 inches which eventually turns droopy under its own weight.

 Basil also has a drooping appearance at the end of the growing season, as they are annual plants that live for the Spring and Summer months before setting seed and dying back in the Fall or Winter months.